 Automated candidate assessments utilize behavioral science, a division of industrial/organization psychology, to determine job-relevant attributes that define the difference between weak and top performers for a given position.
 Imagine if, as a small business owner, you were able to filter candidates and be thrown red or green flags as to whether or not they made sense to continue through the process?
 With validated automated assessments, like personality tests and automated reference checking, you get exactly that!

 For instance, with automated reference checking software, you needn’t worry about randomly calling a list of reference providers to ask them a series of unstructured questions you read about on Google.
 Instead, you simply ask the candidate to provide reference provider contact information into the web-based system and within 48 hours you’re provided a thorough outline of the candidate from the reference providers perspective.
 The questionnaire the reference receives is comprised of validated, job-relevant competency questions, all of which can be answered at the reference provider’s earliest convenience.
 And just like that, voila!
 Having such a clear window into a candidate’s history is like tapping into a goldmine of information about how a candidate will likely perform in the future.
+If you'd like to carry out additional checks you could always do a background check, this isn't as difficult as it sounds and can be done by yourself using an automated background checker such as SAP background check integration, by using this you are making sure that there are no hidden surprises from the person you are looking to employ.

 Although it may sound like a lot of science and tech mumbo jumbo, the reality is that these sorts of hiring tools are changing the game for everyone: big and small business alike.
 The ability to